Authored by the expert who managed and guided the team behind the Greece Property Pack

 Which months have peak tenant demand in Thessaloniki?

-The peak months for tenant demand in Thessaloniki are late August through October, followed by a secondary wave in January and February, with a smaller bump in May and June.
+The peak tenant-demand months in Thessaloniki are late August, September, and October, with a smaller second wave in January and February.

 What will my monthly costs be in Thessaloniki as of 2026?